Rates of convergence for density estimation with generative adversarial networks: Introduction

 \begin{itemize}[leftmargin=5mm, noitemsep] \item We prove (\Cref{fast_rate}) a sharp oracle inequality for the case when the classes $\G$ and $\D$ are general parametric classes, which significantly improves the existing inequalities from the works of \cite{biau2018some} and \cite{asatryan2020convenient}. \item We apply the result of \Cref{fast_rate} to a nonparametric density estimation problem.
 Choosing $\G$ and $\D$ as classes of neural networks of appropriate architectures with ReQU activation functions, we derive the rates of convergence for the estimate $\sfp_{\widehat w}$ to the true density $\pstar$ in terms of the Jensen-Shannon divergence.
 Namely, we show that, with probability at least $1 - \delta$, it holds that

 provided that the actual density \(\pstar\) is the density of a random variable \(g^*(Y)\) with $Y$ being uniformly distributed on \([0, 1]^d\), for a smooth invertible transform \(g^*\) not necessary belonging to \(\G\).
-To the best of our knowledge, this is the first result in the literature providing convergence rates of the vanilla GAN's density estimate in the JS divergence faster than $n^{-1/2}$ for the case $\beta > d/2$. \item We show that the rate of \Cref{thm:requ} is minimax optimal up to a logarithmic factor.
+We also discuss that previously known bounds do not yield this rate of convergence. \item We show that the result of \Cref{thm:requ} is minimax optimal up to a logarithmic factor.
 Namely, we prove that for any estimate $\widehat\sfp$, it holds that

 where the supremum is taken with respect to the densities $\pstar$ satisfying the same regularity assumptions as in \Cref{thm:requ}.
-Hence, our results imply the minimax optimality of GANs (up to logarithmic factors) for the problem of nonparametric density estimation. \end{itemize}
+Hence, our results imply the minimax optimality of GANs (up to logarithmic factors) in the context of nonparametric density estimation. \end{itemize}